 The correct approach is to view this as a BizTalk Server → Azure Integration Services (AIS) migration journey or as an Azure journey (since we will be using other Services that are not part of the AIS umbrella), rather than just a BizTalk Server → Logic Apps migration.
-Of course, this journey should be carefully planned around Azure Integration Services (AIS), which collectively refers to the primary integration capabilities in Azure.
+Of course, this journey should be carefully planned around Azure Integration Services (AIS), which collectively refer to the primary integration capabilities in Azure.
 That means designing your migration using the right combination of services for your specific scenario:

 - Logic Apps for workflows and orchestration.